Berat, Albania: Discover the Timeless Beauty of the City of a Thousand Windows

 A tourist is taking a photo of Berat with her tablet

-Berat’s history stretches back more than 2,400 years, making it one of Albania’s oldest continuously inhabited cities.
-Known in antiquity as Antipatrea, the city was originally founded by the Illyrians before coming under Greek, Roman, and later Byzantine control.
-Its strategic location along the Osum River made it a key military and trade hub through the centuries.
+Berat’s story stretches back more than 2,400 years, making it one of Albania’s oldest continuously inhabited cities.
+Originally called Antipatrea, it was founded by the Illyrians before passing under Greek, Roman, and Byzantine rule.
+Its strategic position on the Osum River made it a center for trade and defense throughout antiquity.

 Mangalem Berat